bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 Host: your_app.example.com
 ```

-Once you've [verified the signed payload](#verifying-the-signed-payload), [identified the requesting user](#identifying-users), and handled any internal business, your app should respond with the markup and assets for the view that you want BigCommerce to render in the control panel.
+Once you've [verified the payload](#verifying-the-signed-payload), [identified the requesting user](#identifying-users), and handled any internal business, your app should respond with the markup and assets for the view that you want BigCommerce to render in the control panel.

 ## Removing the app: the `/uninstall` callback